Edward A. Clark

-Early life
+Early life and education

-He was born in San Augustine, Texas, son of John David Clark and Leila Elizabeth Downs Clark.
+Edward Aubrey Clark was born on July 15, 1906 in San Augustine, Texas, son of John David Clark and Leila Elizabeth Downs Clark.
 He obtained his first degree from Tulane University, in New Orleans.

 In 1927, Clark married Anne Metcalfe of Greenville, Mississippi, the heir to the largest cotton plantation system in the South.

 Clark received a law degree in 1928 from the University of Texas.

-Early career
+Career

-He became a county attorney in San Augustine and, in 1932, moved to Austin.
+Clark became a county attorney in San Augustine and, in 1932, moved to Austin.
 He was assistant attorney general of Texas from 1932 to 1935.

 In 1935, Clark became assistant to Governor James V. Allred.
 Soon afterward, he met Lyndon B. Johnson, and the two men became close friends.

 Allred appointed Clark secretary of state in 1937.
 The following year, Clark opened a private law practice with Everett Looney.
 He also worked as a political lobbyist for the oil industry.
 One of his main clients was Big Oil, a company owned by Clint Murchison Sr., and Wofford Cain.
 He was also a member of the Texas State Guard.